zulip/zulip/templates/zerver/api/server-settings.md

   google/github/SAML) enabled for this organization.
-Each dictionary specifies the name and icon that should be displayed on the login buttons (`display_name` and `display_icon`, where `display_icon` can be the empty string, if no icon is to be displayed), the URLs that should be accessed to initiate login/signup using the method (`login_url` and `signup_url`) and `name`, which is a unique, stable, machine-readable name for the authentication method.
+Each dictionary specifies the name and icon that should be displayed on the login buttons (`display_name` and `display_icon`, where `display_icon` can be `null`, if no icon is to be displayed), the URLs that should be accessed to initiate login/signup using the method (`login_url` and `signup_url`) and `name`, which is a unique, stable, machine-readable name for the authentication method.
 The